Welcome to today's edition of the Rush 24-7 podcast.

 We don't know.

-Here's the first of three sound buttons.
+Here's the first of three soundbites.

-At the Judiciary Committee hearing uh that I attended with seven constitutional scholars, I asked those who believed in this inherent power whether this inherent power would extend to assassinating American citizens.
+At the Judiciary Committee hearing that I attended with seven constitutional scholars, I asked those who believed in this inherent power whether this inherent power would extend to assassinating American citizens.

 And none of them could give me a colorable or credible answer that it would not.